hclimente/spada/docs/index.md

 Gene2	tumor_isoform	normal_isoform

 ```
 The parent SmartAS experiment, identified by a tag, needs to be located under the same annotation directory in the working directory.
 It must me specified using the argument parent-tag e.g. parent-tag=brca.
-The new experiment will copy both the gene (geneNetwork.pkl) and the transcript (txNetwork.pkl) networks from its parent.
+The new experiment will copy both the gene (genes.pkl) and the transcript (transcripts.pkl) networks from its parent.